How to Know If a New Employee Is Highly Engaged

 At Birkman, we believe in the immense capability of the human spirit (it might sound schmaltzy, but this sentiment is deeply ingrained into everything we do).
 The Birkman personality assessment is based on positive psychology, which is founded on the belief that people want to lead meaningful and fulfilling lives.
 If self-awareness of your own strengths is added to an empowering environment that allows you to pursue your passions, then creativity, productivity, and success are natural products of that reaction.

 Hiring new employees always comes with risks, but those risks can be reduced if you keep an eye on certain indicators of engagement.
-As you’re interviewing candidates or watching new hires on the job for the first several weeks, keep a keen eye on their actions and attitudes.
-If these four qualities listed below are readily apparent, then the new hire is already making the transition towards being a satisfied, long-term employee.
+As you’re interviewing candidates or watching new hires on the job for the first several weeks, keep a keen eye on their actions and attitude.
+If these four qualities listed below are apparent, then the new hire is already making the transition towards being a satisfied, and happy long-term employee.

 From company procedures to new software, new hires have a lot to learn the first few weeks on the job.
 Engaged new employees will be curious and ready to learn it all.
-They’ll readily ask questions to their coworkers and supervisors, taking notes for their future reference.
+They’ll readily ask questions to their coworkers and supervisors, taking notes for their future reference, and put in extra effort overall.
 This trait shows two key things:

 - They're actively paying attention to what's going on around them and trying to understand it.
-(They're invested in learning about your business.)
+(They're invested in learning about your business and business process.)

 - They're conscientious about their colleagues.
 (By learning something early on, they're trying to make it easier for others in the future.)